mattermost/docs/source/integrations/zoom.rst

 .. image:: ../images/zoom_channel_header2.png

-In addition to being able to customize Zoom, users can also extend the open source plugin to other video conferencing systems, including custom self-hosted systems and vendor-hosted services such as Skype and Google Hangouts.
+In addition to being able to customize Zoom, users can also extend the `open source plugin <https://github.com/mattermost/mattermost-plugin-zoom>`_ to other video conferencing systems, including custom self-hosted systems and vendor-hosted SaaS services such as Skype and Google Hangouts.

 `Zoom <https://zoom.us/>`_ is one of the world’s leading video and web conferencing services.
 This documentation includes instructions on how you can set up Zoom in Mattermost.